fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Example 1:

-Example 2:

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^

-Selbst et al. [#4]_ define this as a "failure to account for the full meaning of social concepts such as fairness, which can be procedural, contextual, and contestable, and cannot be resolved through mathematical formalisms".

-It is the practice of implementing mathematical and statistical models, along with corresponding assumptions, that fail to take into consideration the social, demographic, economic, or otherwise non-technical aspect that make up the phenomenon being studied.
+This trap occurs when data scientists implement mathematical, statistical or alrorithmic solution, along with corresponding assumptions, that fail to take into consideration the full picture behind a phenomenon, and include any social, demographic, economic, or otherwise non-technical aspect that make up the phenomenon being studied.

 Example 1: